peterdemin/pip-compile-multi/README.rst

 For one single time (exceptionally to show how unacceptable is this task) let's manually compose ``requirements/test.txt``.
-After installation, run freeze to bring whole list of all locked packages:
+After installation, run freeze to bring the whole list of all locked packages:

 .. code-block:: shell